bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 ## Upgrade Strategy

 Turning off or on the feature for a particular operator is done with them setting an environment variable to enable or disable it with clusterctl initialization.
-They will also be able to alter their AzureMachinePool and AzureMachineTemplate instances to add the feature or remove it and that is all that is required to keep previous behavior or make use of the enhancement.
-No backwards compatibility will be broken, all this feature request will do is change previous controllers and add optional fields to AzureMachinePool, and AzureMachineTemplate which can be utilized or not as desired.
+They will also be able to alter their AzureMachinePool instances to add the feature or remove it and that is all that is required to keep previous behavior or make use of the enhancement.
+No backwards compatibility will be broken, all this feature request will do is change previous controllers and add optional fields to AzureMachinePool which can be utilized or not as desired.

 ## Additional Details